pypa/virtualenv/docs/extend.rst

 ``virtualenv`` allows one to extend the builtin functionality via a plugin system.
 To add a plugin you need to:

 - write a python file containing the plugin code which follows our expected interface,
-- package is a a python library,
+- package it as a python library,
 - install it alongside the virtual environment.

 .. warning::